Ealenn/gira/README.md

-  configure   Configure Gira with Jira account and API token completion  Generate the autocompletion script for the specified shell help        Help about any command version     Display the current Gira version and check for available updates
+  configure   Configure Gira with Jira account and API token completion  Generate the autocompletion script for the specified shell help        Help about any command issue       Show details of the current issue linked to the current Git branch version     Display the current Gira version and check for available updates

 Flags: